 If you need to restore or replace a component it is important to have a backup of its configuration data to minimize the time required to restore its functions.
 If you need to restore or replace a component it is important to have a backup of its configuration data to minimize the time required to restore its functions.
-Please not that a manual record of the encryption configuration will help assure that the system can be reconstituted should a self-encrypting drive need to be restored.
+Please note that a manual record of the encryption configuration will help assure that the system can be reconstituted should a self-encrypting drive need to be restored.

-Action Details Suggested frequency Backup configuration data See 2.6.6 Backup/Restore Daily
+Action Details Suggested frequency Backup configuration data See 2.6.2 Backup/Restore Weekly and as changes are made